APB9785/APB9785.github.io/blogs/upgrade_phoenix_1_6_esbuild_errors.md

     27 │ import topbar from "../vendor/topbar"
        ╵                    ~~~~~~~~~~~~~~~~~~
 ```
-This is because the file `topbar.js` is missing from the `vendor` folder.
-Simply create the file `assets/vendor/topbar.js` - the contents can be found [here](https://github.com/buunguyen/topbar/blob/master/topbar.js).
+This is because the file `topbar.js` is missing from the `assets/vendor` folder.
+You can either copy the file from a new 1.6 project, or manually create the file and paste the contents from [here](https://github.com/buunguyen/topbar/blob/master/topbar.js).

 ## Success